 These hidden aspects of yourself are powerful shapers of your life.
-Even if a miracle occurred and awakened tomorrow morning to find that your relationship instantly transformed into a healthy radiant one, for example, you will not likely be able to sustain the changes long enough to enjoy them.
+Even if a miracle occurred and you awakened tomorrow morning to find your relationship instantly transformed into a healthy radiant one, for example, you will not likely be able to sustain the changes long enough to enjoy them.
 These unloved parts of you would likely begin to act quickly to return your relationship back to what you had before.

 Though some call this “self-sabotage,” it really is not.
 These hidden parts of you are controlled by a part of your mind known as the subconscious.
 It is responsible for managing all processes of your mind and body that you do not have to think about with your “conscious” mind, the part that does conscious thinking, makes plans, decisions, and so on.